 Headlamp with Extra Batteries

 A headlamp is essential for getting around the campsite at night or early morning.
 Bring an extra set of batteries or put fresh batteries in your headlamp before you go!
+(I keep a spare set in my dry bag.)

 First Aid Kit